 If you worked more than one job, you will have a W-2 for each job.
 Make sure you have all W-2s before you file your tax return.

-Taxes are due April 15, 2019, and April 15, 2020.
+Taxes are due April 15, 2020, and April 15, 2021.
 We do not recommend that you use any tax preparation products such as TurboTax, H&R Block, Tax Act, etc., to prepare your tax returns because they are not designed for non-resident aliens.
 MAST International partners with Sprintax, a company that works specifically with non-resident aliens (including J-1 trainees and interns).
 MAST will send trainees and interns a unique log in code to access Sprintax.